Untangling Rhetoric, Pathos, and Aesthetics in Data Visualization: Historical Context of Rhetoric Pathos

-Around this time, in the second half of the $19^{th}$ century, new graphic forms emerged, including Minard's map depicting Napoleon's Russian campaign (1878).
+Kostelnick provides a historical perspective of using pathos in data visualizations~\cite{Kostelnick2016}.
+He calls the $19^{th}$ century the ``golden age of statistical graphics'', a term he borrowed from H. Gray Funkhouser~\cite{Funkhouser1937}.
+Victorian and romantic values dominated in this so-called ``golden age'', and these values are reflected in the design of contemporary data visualizations~\cite{Kostelnick2016}.
+Around this time, in the second half of the $19^{th}$ century, new graphic forms emerged, including Minard's map (see Figure~\ref{fig:examples}, E), visualizing Napoleon's Russian campaign in 1878.
 Quantitative information was presented in new media, such as US statistical atlases and French national statistics albums, to name a few.
-This not only made data visualizations accessible to a wider public but also created empathetic emotions by using a combination of physical and psychological stimuli, including lavish color, pictorial elements, and innovative genres~\cite{Kostelnick2016}.
+This not only made data visualizations accessible to a wider public but also created emotions by using a combination of physical and psychological stimuli, including lavish color, pictorial elements, and innovative genres~\cite{Kostelnick2016}.

 Similar to the historical development of pathos in the field of fine arts and rhetoric overall, the acceptance of appealing to emotions started to decrease in data visualizations in the $20^{th}$ century.
-Kostelnick sees an explanation of this avoidance of pathos in the rise of a new modernist minimalism---empathetic emotions had no place in serious data visualizations.
+Kostelnick sees an explanation of this avoidance of pathos in the rise of a new modernist minimalism---emotions had no place in serious data visualizations.
 However, in recent years, a more open attitude towards using pathos in culture, politics, and even science and data visualizations is notable~\cite{Kostelnick2016, Dachselt2003, Hayer2021}.

-Rhetoric experienced a general renaissance in the $20^{th}$ century.
-A renewed interest in Europe and North America led to a "return of rhetoric".
+Rhetoric, in general, experienced a renaissance during the $20^{th}$ century.
+A renewed interest in Europe and North America led to a ``return of rhetoric''.
 Nietzsche and Heidegger, in particular, have inspired other and following philosophers and theorists to return to the debate on rhetoric~\cite{AnschützHans-Peter2021NR, 2009Hkopperschmidt}.
+Contemporary rhetoric encompasses a variety of concepts, including the relatively new field of visual rhetoric, which extends traditional persuasive techniques to visual media.
+This differentiation is important because words and images are processed differently: words are read sequentially, while images can be understood sequentially and simultaneously.
+For instance, 3D objects can be projected onto flat surfaces in maps, and images can be layered with latitude lines.
+Additionally, visual sequences can be animated to show time progression in films and cartoons~\cite{gross2013science}.
+Today, many posters, ads, films, and TV commercials include both text and images~\cite{PeninBonsiepe2022VR1}.
+The next section discusses the concept of visual rhetoric and the emerging frameworks for rhetoric in visualization.